You may be planning your 2 days in Hanoi in confusion because of the limited understanding about the city.

 I recommend you do a Hanoi FREE Street Food Tour as many agencies in Hanoi provide.
 Check out Hanoi Food Tours for more information.

-Ho Chi Minh Complex is a complex of many architecture such as: Ho Chi Minh Mausoleum, Ho Chi Minh Museum, One Pillar Pagoda, Ho Chi Minh Stilt House,...Come here and you will gain understanding of our Great Father life and his contribution to our country's independence.
+Ho Chi Minh Complex is a complex of many architectures such as Ho Chi Minh Mausoleum, Ho Chi Minh Museum, One Pillar Pagoda, Ho Chi Minh Stilt House,...Come here and you will gain an understanding of our Great Father life and his contribution to our country's independence.

 Location: Hung Vuong Street, Ba Dinh, Hanoi

 The Temple of Literature holds a wealth of history and numerous stories within the grounds.
-This was the first univeristy of Vietnam.
-Learn about why the Stork stands on the tortoise, what the tortoise statues / headstones depict, Why Confucius?
-If you are lucky enough to go during graduation times youll see the lovely uniforms and dresses worn by the students.
+This was the first university in Vietnam.
+Learn about why the Stork stands on the tortoise, what the tortoise statues/headstones depict, Why Confucius?
+If you are lucky enough to go during graduation times you'll see the lovely uniforms and dresses worn by the students.

 The Temple of Literature is a quiet place where one can learn about Vietnam's culture.

-As Vietnam is a multi-ethnics nation composed of 54 ethnic groups, Vietnam Museum of Ethnology plays an important role in preserving and presenting the cultural heritage of various ethnic groups.
+As Vietnam is a multi-ethnic nation composed of 54 ethnic groups, Vietnam Museum of Ethnology plays an important role in preserving and presenting the cultural heritage of various ethnic groups.